jordan336/MP2_Multicasting/README.md

 - 3/17 - Added sequence numbers for every message
 - 3/17 - Full use of sequence numbers.
 Finally complete reliable unicast with dropping/delaying ACKs.
 - 3/17 - Unfortunately removed unnecessary reliable multicast.
 Tested and works well with 2, 4, 6 processes.
 Just ordering gurantees left to do.
+- 3/18 - Fixed delay bug.
+Now delaying in send.
+Multicasts are delivered in random order according to delays as expected.